AdobeDocs/certification.en/help/certifications/aa/aa-e-business.md

 * Apply segments to Projects and Components
 * Apply the process to generate calculated and/or segmented metrics

-Section 4: General Tool Knowledge and Troubleshooting (12%)
+Section 4: General tool knowledge and troubleshooting (12%)

 * Analyze reports and identify data quality issues
 * Define different types of dimensions and parameters existing in Adobe Analytics (evars, props and events)